neverix/nthsubbot/README.md

 ## Using

-Clone this repo, install praw and pandas using pip and configure it.
+Clone this repo and install the dependencies by running `pip install -r requirements.txt`.
 Then you can simply run `main.py`.

 ## Credits